 Contrary to popular belief, the United States is a breeding ground for trafficking.
 According to the 2016 reports from the National Human Trafficking Hotline, cases of human trafficking have skyrocketed in the U.S. throughout the past decade.

 The hotline detailed a 35 percent increase in REPORTED cases of human trafficking last year from 2015.
 California had more than 1,300 reports—more than double of any other state.
 Texas came in second with 670, followed by Florida with 550 cases reported to the hotline.
+And 5 years later, those stats are only rising.

 “Large sporting events such as the Super Bowl are a prime venue for human trafficking.
 Traffickers, pimps, handlers—whatever you want to call them—cash in in a big way during these sporting events,” says Ashley Anderson, from anti-sex trafficking group Well House.